The-Ofek-Foundation/Maze/README.md

 - Solve Maze (by moving): Hit Space (the timer should go off) and then move the yellow square with the arrow keys, trying to get to the red square
 - See Solution: Ctrl-Click on the Maze to highlight the solution for the maze
 - Play Againt The AI: Click on AI and then hit space to start the game.
 Move the yellow square to the red square using the arrow key.
 Note: The AI uses the solution
+- Increase / Decrease Blocksize: Hit '-' or '+' and then generate a new maze to see the change
+- Hide/Reveal Top Menu: Hit 'z' to remove/bring back the top menu so you can only see the maze
+- Save Maze as PNG: (including the solution if it is visible) press 'p' or 'P'

+# Special Mazes
+ -- To see the effects of each one of these you must generate a new maze manually
+ - Normal Maze: 'n' or 'N'
+ - CheckerBoard: 'c' or 'C'
+ - Vertical: 'v' or 'V'
+ - Horizontal: 'h' or 'H'
+ - Inward-X: 'x' or 'X'
+ - Squares: 's' or 'S'
+ - Awkward Circle: 'a' or 'A' (Original Creation)

+-

 Enjoy!!!